furkanaksit/CNN_Classification_Ground_Up/README.md

   * Use test data to approximate the success

-Starting to code without any knowledge of deeplearning we will learn along the way
+Starting to code without any knowledge of deeplearning.
+We will learn along the way.